pqrs-org/Karabiner-Elements/DEVELOPMENT.md

 * `karabiner_grabber`
   * Run with root privilege.
-  * Seize the input devices and post events to `karabiner_console_user_server`.
+  * Seize the input devices and modify events then post events to `karabiner_console_user_server`.
 * `karabiner_console_user_server`
   * Run with console user privilege.
-  * Receive input events from `karabiner_grabber` and then modify events and post them to IOHIDSystem.
+  * Receive input events from `karabiner_grabber` and post them to IOHIDSystem.

 ## About security